Agile Marketing & Project Management | AgileSherpas Blog

 This required operations participating in strategic planning, both lending their knowledge of processes, data, etc. and ensuring the resulting strategic vision doesn’t get lost in a game of telephone.
 This enables operations to ensure it’s working towards broader organizational goals instead of working in isolation and hoping the results add up to something greater.

-After all, our latest State of Agile Marketing Report found that 50% of marketers felt that improving the alignment between organizational goals and objectives as a high priority.
+After all, our 8th Annual State of Agile Marketing Report found that 55% of marketers felt that improving the alignment between organizational goals and marketing objectives as a high priority.
 It’s clear that marketers increasingly need not just better strategic planning, but better systems for ensuring that information filters down to everyday activities.

 We mentioned before that without process improvement, marketing stagnates.
 Frankly, this should be posted up on the wall of every marketing department like the “Believe” sign in Ted Lasso.
 Even the best, most cutting-edge, and efficient marketing processes won’t stay that way forever.